mysterymath/lcc6502/C_Standard_Design_Implications.md

 Sign extending chars is expensive on the 6502, and at least one major POSIX platform (ARM) does not sign extend chars.
 Thus, the implementation, like ARM, defines `CHAR_MIN` to be `0` and `CHAR_MAX` to be the same as `UCHAR_MAX`.

+The preprocessor needs to be modified to understand the target character set, since character literals can be used in constant expressions for conditional compilation.
+This means that the mechanism for controlling execution character sets needs to be visible to the preprocessor.

+LCC's preprocessor currently just uses the source character set, but it's easy to change in `cpp/eval.c` (line 502).
+A warning about long character constants in `cpp/eval.c` should also be removed.

+The LCC compiler should be set so that wide characters are the same size as regular characters, since nobody is going to care about wide characters on this platform.

 ## Floating Point